 If you start reading something and it’s not what you thought it would be, STOP.
 There is no rule that says you have to finish what you start reading.
 We aren’t in grade school anymore.
 We choose what we read.
 This is especially important with books.
 Reading an entire book is a big commitment – make sure it’s worth your time.
 I will admit that I only finish about half the books that I start reading.
 Once I can tell that I’m not going to get enough value out of it to justify the time, I’m done.
 It’s that simple.

-4) Read during all the little moments of extra time
+4) Read during all those little moments of extra time

 5) Schedule a lunch with yourself

-6) Try audiobooks or podcasts (especially in the car)
+6) Try audiobooks, podcasts or book summaries (especially in the car)

 Driving is one of the least productive uses of time, but you can change this.
 Listening to audiobooks or podcasts is a great option.
 Almost any book is available in audiobook format these days and there are countless podcast options — even a few about fundraising.
 You can also turn up the speed on audiobook or podcast apps to have them play at 1.5x or 2x speed.
 This can allow you to finish things in half the time, and it is often times still very easy to understand.
 And I can’t forget my latest obsession, Blinkist, which features 15 minute summaries of tons of great nonfiction leadership and business books.